 University administrators found that Jennifer had acted correctly, but the experience was deeply painful.
 She felt angry and ashamed at the unfairness of the situation.
 “I began drinking more, I couldn’t sleep because I was so upset by having to go back to work every day,” she said.
 Her relationships with friends and family suffered.
 “I just wanted to leave my job and find something else but I was so depressed.
 Nobody would have hired me because I was such a mess.”

 Healing the wound

-Dr Amy Bradley of Hult International Business School specialises in compassion and engagement at work.
-She believes moral injury has such a profound effect because it has a drastic impact on our resilience levels.
+Dr. Amy Bradley of Hult International Business School specializes in compassion and engagement at work.
+She believes a moral injury has such a profound effect because it has a drastic impact on our resilience levels.
 “Our personal resilience is most depleted when our sense of purpose is the source that’s being stretched,” she said.
 Greenberg agrees that the impact can be severe.
 “It is a wound, and of course the challenge is, how do you get that wound to heal?” he said.

 Put it in context

 According to Greenberg, people experiencing moral injury may blame themselves or those around them for events that caused distress, but often “there is no right answer”.
 Part of healing is finding a way to accept “what sounds quite a depressing position—which is accepting that actually, the circumstances were pretty rubbish.
 But everyone was in that same storm together and trying to do their best.”
 This helped Nilsson temper his feelings of guilt for asking employees to work overtime.
 He reasoned that while the extra workload could cause stress, failing to deliver to clients could have the same effect.